Bentley's Bandstand: February 2019

 Don Stevenson, Buskin' in the Subway.
 Hard to believe, but one of the very best rock albums of recent years is also one that threatens to stay hidden.
 Don Stevenson is one of the most inspired singer-songwriters of the '60s, but he mostly stayed hidden then playing drums in Moby Grape.
 With early songs like "Hey Grandma," "8:05" and "Murder in My Heart for the Judge," Stevenson, along with songwriting partner Jerry Miller, surged to the lead in the San Francisco scene only to be scorched by questionable management and other obstacles.
 The Grape got squashed, and when the dust cleared Stevenson retreated to his previous home in the Pacific Northwest and kept writing and playing.
 This new album is a mind-blowing testament to all his talents, the kind of songs created by a 50-year-veteran which rarely gets recorded.
 Don Stevenson's voice is as affecting as ever, and with new songs equal to any he's ever written, not to mention a shivering new version of "8:05," everything feels like a comeback of stunning proportions.
 Maybe that's because Stevenson has nothing but strength and honesty up his musical sleeve, singing with all the sincerity that so beautifully marked his days in Moby Grape.
 As time rolls forward, it sometimes feels like the bright lights of the past are flickering out with chilling regularity.
 Fear not, because there are a few foundations that will not be shaken.
 Like Don Stevenson.

 Various Artists, Feelin' Right Saturday Night: The Ric & Ron Anthology.
 When NASA announces the next monstrous outer space asteroid is on trajectory for a direct hit on planet Earth, this is the album to play and await the Big Boom.
 There is something so effortlessly awesome about each of these 28 songs there can be no worry about whatever awaits the world.
 Beginning with Professor Longhair's miraculous "Go to the Mardi Gras," the die is cast that mankind's last hour will be a good one.
 Maybe that's because during the late 1950s and early '60s, New Orleans' Ric and Ron record labels were always able to hone in on what made the City that Care Forgot's music so righteous.
 Was it the ultimate frivolity of Eddie Bo's "Check Mr. Popeye" and Lenny Capello & the Dots' "Tootles?"
 Or maybe the heart-caressing melodies of Johnny Adams' "(Oh Why) I Won't Cry," and Irma Thomas' "Don't Mess with My Man?"
 Could it have been the way some of the songs tickled the joy bone, like Al Johnson's "Carnival Time," or the undeniable universality of Joe Jones' "You Talk Too Much."
 It's likely it's all these things, and more.
 Sometimes record companies are just in the right place at the right time, and there's a jacked-up owner who knows when to throw caution and cash to the wind and gather every great song they can.
 That's exactly what Ric and Ron's Joe Ruffino did, and music lovers owe him an unending devotion.
 Even if those heady days today seem done, fear not as long as reissue outfits like Craft Recordings are on the case and distill all that is good and fine about humanity into one irresistible disc.
-Fine the levee.
+Find the levee.

 Don Stevenson, Buskin' in the Subway.
 Hard to believe, but one of the very best rock albums of recent years is also one that threatens to stay hidden.
 Don Stevenson is one of the most inspired singer-songwriters of the '60s, but he mostly stayed hidden then playing drums in Moby Grape.
 With early songs like "Hey Grandma," "8:05" and "Murder in My Heart for the Judge," Stevenson, along with songwriting partner Jerry Miller, surged to the lead in the San Francisco scene only to be scorched by questionable management and other obstacles.
 The Grape got squashed, and when the dust cleared Stevenson retreated to his previous home in the Pacific Northwest and kept writing and playing.
 This new album is a mind-blowing testament to all his talents, the kind of songs created by a 50-year-veteran which rarely gets recorded.
 Don Stevenson's voice is as affecting as ever, and with new songs equal to any he's ever written, not to mention a shivering new version of "8:05," everything feels like a comeback of stunning proportions.
 Maybe that's because Stevenson has nothing but strength and honesty up his musical sleeve, singing with all the sincerity that so beautifully marked his days in Moby Grape.
 As time rolls forward, it sometimes feels like the bright lights of the past are flickering out with chilling regularity.
 Fear not, because there are a few foundations that will not be shaken.
 Like Don Stevenson.

 Various Artists, Feelin' Right Saturday Night: The Ric & Ron Anthology.
 When NASA announces the next monstrous outer space asteroid is on trajectory for a direct hit on planet Earth, this is the album to play and await the Big Boom.
 There is something so effortlessly awesome about each of these 28 songs there can be no worry about whatever awaits the world.
 Beginning with Professor Longhair's miraculous "Go to the Mardi Gras," the die is cast that mankind's last hour will be a good one.
 Maybe that's because during the late 1950s and early '60s, New Orleans' Ric and Ron record labels were always able to hone in on what made the City that Care Forgot's music so righteous.
 Was it the ultimate frivolity of Eddie Bo's "Check Mr. Popeye" and Lenny Capello & the Dots' "Tootles?"
 Or maybe the heart-caressing melodies of Johnny Adams' "(Oh Why) I Won't Cry," and Irma Thomas' "Don't Mess with My Man?"
 Could it have been the way some of the songs tickled the joy bone, like Al Johnson's "Carnival Time," or the undeniable universality of Joe Jones' "You Talk Too Much."
 It's likely it's all these things, and more.
 Sometimes record companies are just in the right place at the right time, and there's a jacked-up owner who knows when to throw caution and cash to the wind and gather every great song they can.
 That's exactly what Ric and Ron's Joe Ruffino did, and music lovers owe him an unending devotion.
 Even if those heady days today seem done, fear not as long as reissue outfits like Craft Recordings are on the case and distill all that is good and fine about humanity into one irresistible disc.
-Fine the levee.
+Find the levee.